petrbroz/aps-design-chatbot-examples/aec-data-model-assistant/README.md

 - Initialize and activate a virtual environment: `python3 -m venv .venv && source .venv/bin/activate`
 - Install Python dependencies: `pip install -r requirements.txt`
 - Update [static/config.js](static/config.js) with your APS client ID and callback URL
+- Configure AWS credentials:
-- Set the following environment variables:
+  - Set up AWS credentials in your environment or AWS credentials file
-  - `OPENAI_API_KEY` - your OpenAI API key
+  - Ensure you have access to the Claude 3.5 Sonnet model in your AWS Bedrock account
 - Run the dev server: `python server.py`
 - Open http://localhost:8000 in the browser